ibm-cloud-docs/blockchain/vscode-extension.md

 To connect to the preconfigured Hyperledger Fabric instance, first ensure Docker is running on your machine:

 1. Open the **{{site.data.keyword.blockchainfull_notm}} Platform** tab in Visual Studio Code.
 2. In the **{{site.data.keyword.blockchainfull_notm}} Platform** pane, click **local_fabric**.
 If Docker is running, the local Hyperledger Fabric instance should be downloaded and started.
-3. After the local Hyperledger Fabric instance has been started, double click **local_fabric** to connect to it.
-You should now see a channel called `mychannel`.
+After starting a connection to the preconfigured local instance.

+## Exploring connections
+{: #develop-vscode-exploring-connections}

+After connecting to a Hyperledger Fabric instance, you can see a list of the available channels and peers in those channels in the **{{site.data.keyword.blockchainfull_notm}} Platform** pane.
+Spend a minute exploring your Hyperledger Fabric instance to get familiar with the structure.
+Listed first are the channels within a connection, under a channel is a list of the peers that are members of that channel, and a list of smart contract packages instantiated on that channel.
+Under each peer in the list is a list of all smart contract packages installed on that peer.
+You can also see the versions of smart contract packages that are installed or instantiated.

 #### Restarting the preconfigured Hyperledger Fabric runtime
 {: #develop-vscode-restarting-Fabric-runtime}

 To restart the `local_fabric` runtime:

-1. Right-click on the `local_fabric` connection when it is established.
+1. When the runtime is started; from the **Local Fabric Ops** pane click the menu
 2. Select **Restart Fabric Runtime**.

+The Hyperledger Fabric containers will be stopped and restarted.

+#### Stopping the preconfigured Hyperledger Fabric runtime
+{: #develop-vscode-restarting-Fabric-runtime}

+To stop the `local_fabric` runtime:

+1. When the runtime is started; from the **Local Fabric Ops** pane click the menu
+2. Select **Stop Fabric Runtime**.

 The Hyperledger Fabric containers will be stopped and restarted.